 If we gather 100 people and line them up side by side we can expect that each person will have an optimal range of hormone levels which differs from the person to their left or right.

 In this way, the total amount and range of your hormone levels will be unique to your body.

 These two factors create an environment in which it can be difficult to test, understand and treat hormone imbalances.

-But don't let that scare you!
-There are ways that we can overcome these hurdles, but more on that below.
+But don’t let that scare you!
+There are ways that we can overcome these hurdles and we will discuss how to do that later.

 Why Don’t Doctors Test your Hormones?

 Another important aspect of hormone replacement therapy is to understand that most physicians (especially conventionally trained) do not specialize in hormone replacement or hormone management.